aevilla160/hpc_docs/docs/Jupyter_welcome.md

 Work stored in the cloud and can be accessed from any computer.

 All students have access to the same compute power, regardless of the machine they are using.
-For example, students without personal computers can use library computers without being at a disadvantage in the course.****
+For example, students without personal computers can use publicly shared computers(i.e. library computers) without being at a disadvantage in the course.

 ### Local Jupyter versus JupyterHub